 }

-Next, we will add the main burger ingredients: cheese, meat, and lettuce.
+Next, we'll add the main burger ingredients: cheese, meat, and lettuce.
 This time it's three shapes that we have to fit in a single CSS selector.

 .burger {